mrxk/dev-env/README.md

 The following commands work together to create a persistant environment for running single commands.

- * spawn: Spawn a detached dev-env container in the current directory
+ * `spawn`: Spawn a detached dev-env container in the current directory
- * exec: Exec a command via bash in a spawned dev-env container in the current directory
+ * `exec`: Exec a command via bash in a spawned dev-env container in the current directory
- * rms: Remove a spawn dev-env container in the current directory
+ * `rms`: Remove a spawn dev-env container in the current directory
- * rmsi: Remove a spawn dev-env container and its associated image in the current directory
+ * `rmsi`: Remove a spawn dev-env container and its associated image in the current directory

 The `spawn` command creates an image from the given environment (if one does not already exist) and then creates and starts a persistent container in the